naninovel/docs/docs/en/api/index.md

 ; Will make 'Wide' printer default and hide any other visible printers.
 @printer Wide

-; Will assign 'Right' appearance to 'Bubble' printer, make is default, ; position at the center of the scene and won't hide other printers.
+; Will assign 'Right' appearance to 'Bubble' printer, make it default, ; position at the center of the scene and won't hide other printers.
 @printer Bubble.Right pos:50,50 !hideOther